mattermost/docs/source/playbooks/refining-and-improving.rst

 Retrospectives
 ==============

-Filling out a retrospective helps teams identify areas of improvement to apply to future playbook runs as well as provide stakeholders with insight into the run.
+Retrospectives help teams identify areas of improvement in workflows.
+Each time a playbook is run you can create and publish a retrospective for the team and stakeholders to review.
+Playbooks make scheduling and filling out a retrospective easier with cus

 Retrospective components are customized per playbook.

 Create and publish retrospectives
 ----------------------------------

-First, configure the retrospective's settings in the relevant playbook via the **Playbooks** tab.
+Open Playbooks and select the **Playbooks** tab.
 Select the playbook and then select **Edit**.
-Open the **Templates** and scroll down to the **Retrospective Reminder Interval** and **Retrospective Template** fields.
+Sekect **Templates** and scroll down to the **Retrospective Reminder Interval** and **Retrospective Template** fields.

-This sets a reminder to fill out the retrospective, which is broadcast to the channel.
+You can set a reminder to fill out the retrospective, which is broadcast to the channel.
 The template is then pre-populated in the report.
 Once the report is written, it's saved and is listed in the run's detailed view.

 .. image:: ../images/Retro.gif
    :alt: Create and publish retrospective reports.